 - A battle can be violent or it can be of words.
 In an action thriller it will probably be violent.
 In a rom-com it will probably be verbal.

-- The battle is an intense and painful experience for the hero.
-The hero has to come close to death, even if only metaphorically.
+- The battle is an intense and painful experience for the main character.
+The main character has to come close to death, perhaps metaphorically rather than actually.

 The battle sequence looks quite different in the female myth form.
 Namely, the fight will be internal, externalised as a representation of the main character’s psychology.
 These stories avoid sturm und drang.